 308,000 (2001 census), decreasing.
+789,000 all Magar in Nepal (2011 census).
 Census statistics likely include non-ethnic Magars and many that do not speak Magar.
-Ethnic population: 1,620,000 ethnic Magar (2001 census) includes both Eastern and Western Magar.
+Ethnic population: 1,890,000 (2011 census).
+Includes Eastern and Western Magar.

 Palpa, Syangja.
 Some differences between dialects, yet reportedly high intellligibility.

-SOV; postpositions, but mostly case clitics; noun head final; alienable and inalienable noun classes; content q-word in situ; up to 3 prefixes, up to 7 suffixes; clause constituents indicated by case-marking; verbal affixation marks person and number; ergativity; tense and aspect; passives; nontonal; 33 to 37 consonant and 6 vowel phonemes
+SOV; postpositions, but mostly case clitics; noun head final; alienable and inalienable noun classes; content q-word in situ; up to 3 prefixes, up to 7 suffixes; clause constituents indicated by case-marking; verbal affixation marks person and number; ergativity; tense and aspect; passives; nontonal; 33 to 37 consonant and 6 vowel phonemes.

-Traditional religion, Buddhist, Hindu, Christian.
+Traditional religion, Buddhist, Christian, Hindu.